ASD Roma City FC: A.S.D. Sporting Città di Fiumicino

 A.S.D.
 Sporting Città di Fiumicino was a football club from Fiumicino, a comune that split from Rome comune in 1992.
 The registration number of the club was 940,722.
 In the last season as Sporting Città di Fiumicino, the club finished as the runner-up of 2015–16 Eccellenza Lazio Group A. At the end of 2015–16 season Sporting Città di Fiumicino was merged with Pol.D.
 Fregene.
-They both from Fiumicino.
+They are both from Fiumicino.
 Sporting Città di Fiumicino itself, was formed by a merger of A.S.D.
 Città di Fiumicino (81,943) and A.S.D.
 Sporting Fiumicino.
 The merge was gazetted in 2014, but according to the club itself, they merged in 2013.

 A.S.D.
 Città di Fiumicino was founded in 1985.
 It formerly known as A.S.
 Juventus Fiumicino and from 2002 as A.S.
 85 Fiumicino.
 The club was later known as A.S.D.
 85 Fiumicino until 2011, which was renamed to A.S.D.
 Città di Fiumicino.
 The club finished as the third in the group C of 2011–12 Prima Categoria Lazio Group C. Città di Fiumicino was promoted to Promozione Lazio by repêchage in 2012.
 In 2012–13 Promozione Lazio season, there were derbies between Città di Fiumicino and namesake and major team of the city, Fiumicino Calcio.
 Fiumicino was relegated in 2011–12 Eccellenza Lazio season.
 In 2012–13 Promozione Lazio season, Città di Fiumicino finished as the 8th, and Fiumicino was relegated again as the 18th.
 In 2013–14 season, Città di Fiumicino was promoted from Promozione Lazio to Eccellenza Lazio, despite finished as the runner-up of the promotional play-offs.
 The club merged with Sporting Fiumicino as Sporting Città di Fiumicino in July 2014.

 In 2014, the newly established Sporting Città di Fiumicino played a pre-season friendly with Roman club S.S.
 Lazio, losing 0–16.
 That season the club finished as the runner-up of 2014–15 Eccellenza Lazio.
 The club was a losing side in the national promotion play-offs round.
 Moreover, the club was removed as a candidate for repêchage to 2015–16 Serie D, as the predecessor of the club, Città di Fiumicino was a repêchage in 2012 and again in 2014.

 In 2016 the club finished again as the runner-up of Eccellenza Lazio and qualified again to the national promotion play-offs round of Eccellenza, losing to Pineto in aggregate.